Where do your donations go?

 It was obvious the first time I walked into Libby’s hospital room that I was meeting a unique and very special girl.
 She was about to have brain surgery yet the stress and anxiety that comes with such an event was lost in her humor, quick wit, and bright smile.
 Seeing Libby was always a bright part of my day in the hospital, but it also made it all the more devastating and frustrating to be limited by our current medications that were inadequate to fight her terrible disease.
 DIPG is an aggressive childhood brain tumor that does not respond to our current medications and takes the life of too many boys and girls like Libby.

-Nearly two years after first meeting Libby, I still think about her a lot.
-Instead of walking into her hospital room to see her, she is with me as I enter the lab to work on improving our therapies for this deadly brain tumor that so senselessly took Libby’s life.
 Fortunately, our understanding of the biology that drives DIPG’s aggressive behavior is rapidly improving and we are starting to develop new therapies that are hopeful in the battle against this cancer.
 Researchers are more optimistic today than ever before that we will soon have medications that can improve DIPG survival.
 However, so much more has to be done to figure out better therapies to battle this terrible cancer and ensure that we do not continue to lose incredible young boys and girls like Libby to this devastating disease.

 The Goodwin family personally experienced the memories that Casey Cares helps to create, along with their wonderful pajama drive that became a favorite of Libby’s.
+Each you in connection with the local Chick-a-fila and South River High School, Lace ‘Em Up for Libby helps collect as many pairs of Pyjama’s as it can